primd-os/Hub/README.md

 * Do everything for your game in a custom dimension
 * Don't affect any players outside of your custom dimension
 * Because you have to use a custom dimension everything must be constructed by your datapacks because you can't use a world download.
 The easiest way to do this is via structure blocks.
 * To prevent overlap of scoreboard variables prefix them.
-For example Missile Mars prefixes its scoreboards with `m.`.
-The exeption to this is triggers.
+For example Missile Mayhem prefixes its scoreboards with `m.`.
+The exeption to this is triggers for usability purposes.
 * It is also recommended to do the same prefixing with tags.
 * The hub uses [Lantern Load](https://github.com/LanternMC/Load).
 You don't have to use this but it is recommended.
 ## Crucial Steps